dtromb/sync/README.md

 	// Atomically release the monitor and enter a wait state.
 Will return
 	// true after a successful notify/re-acquire, or false if interrupted.
+	// The monitor is held on exit iff the return value is true.
 	Wait() bool

 	// Atomically release the monitor and enter a wait state for at least
 	// *millis* milliseconds.
-Will return false if a notify/reacquire does
+Will return false if a notify/timeout and
-	// not occur, or interupted before the time elapses.
+	// reacquire does not occur, or interupted before the time elapses.
+	// The monitor is held on exit iff the second return value is true.
+The
+	// wait exited via a notify (and not a timeout, in particular) iff the
+	// first return value is true.
 	WaitFor(millis int) (bool, bool)

 	// Atomically release the monitor and immediately re-acquire it.
 If other
 	// acquires are in progress, the winner will be pseudo-randomly chosen.
+	// The monitor is held iff the return value is true.
 	Yield() bool

 	// Release the monitor.
 No further calls on this object will succeed after
 	// this.
 Returns true if successful, false if the monitor was already
 	// released.
+The monitor is not held by the wait on exit.
 	Release() bool

 	// Interrupt any pending wait state or reacquire operation for this